mikenguyen13/data_analysis/_book/21-ANOVA.md

 We could have unequal numbers of replications for all treatment combinations:

--   observational studies\
+-   Observational studies
--   dropouts in designed studies\
+-   Dropouts in designed studies
--   larger sample sizes for inexpensive treatments\
+-   Larger sample sizes for inexpensive treatments
 -   Sample sizes to match population makeup.

 Assume that each factor combination has at least 1 observation (no empty cells)